Online Applied Communication degree completion

 An affordable bachelor's degree.

-Online courses selected from the eCampus course offerings are offered at a tuition rate of:
+All courses selected from the eCampus course offerings are available at the following tuition rate:

 Additional coursework through other OHIO campuses is required in some cases.
 Visit the Office of the Bursar's website to learn more about tuition and fees.